Getting Started with Intentional Read Aloud

 Introduce author, illustrator, title, and dedication.

 Before reading the book aloud to the class, read aloud the title, author’s name, illustrator’s name, and dedication.
-Doing so shows children that this book has a name, a real person who wrote it, a person (or people) whom it is written in honor of, and a person who drew the pictures or took the photographs.
+Doing so shows children that this book has a name, a real person wrote it, a person (or people) for whom it is written, and a person who drew the pictures or took the photographs.
 Following this pattern each time helps children understand the way books come into being, provides them with background knowledge on the book, and sets the stage for the reading they are about to engage in.
 This introduction to the book provides children with a positive entry into the reading experience while inspiring them to become authors themselves.

 - Read the title, author, illustrator, and dedication every time you do a read aloud.